CLaughter/css-button-library-upgrade/README.md

 ### much cleaner and easier to modify elements without the need to locate

-### and change each one individually, which is tedious and error prone
+### and change each one individually, which is tedious and error prone.